The G360 Story

 Our Leadership Team

-Dr. Brian Griffith is an adjunct professor, author and former director of the Human and Organizational Development Program at Vanderbilt University.
-He has written two books on team leadership and received numerous teaching awards.
+Brian Griffith is an adjunct professor, author and former director of the Human and Organizational Development Program at Vanderbilt University.
+He has written two books on team leadership and received numerous teaching awards during his 20-year academic career.
 He earned a Ph.D. in Counselor Education from the University of South Carolina.

 Garnett Slatton has taught management, entrepreneurship, and corporate strategy at Vanderbilt University since 2008.
 He has also led several organizations as CEO and consulted many others with Bain & Company.
 He got his undergraduate degree from Duke University and an MBA from the Harvard Business School.